LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/prototype-simple-transforms.md

     c.<child key>
 limit 100;
 ```

+#### Considerations when using *Amazon Athena* for the first time

+Migrating to a new technology or platform offers an ideal opportunity to raise standards and shed old coding habits of the past.
+But you are welcome to skip right to the next section and think about this later...

+* You have complete freedom over the SQL code formatting however we recommend always putting each element, table or column, on its own line.
+This helps debugging and readability.
+You should endeavour to be consistent in your style and agree a particular style among your service colleagues.
+In our examples, we will use 4-space tabulation and use "hard left" nesting, which you are welcome to adopt.

+* Nesting has no syntactic significance to SQL interpreters.
+So a JOIN-clause joins everything previous, not just the previous table, with the table following, and nesting the JOIN-clauses makes no difference to the forward-order of execution.
+Execution order can only be affected by the use of bracketed sub-queries.
+The hard-left nesting style, on the other hand, is designed to help the reader be conscious of the execution order above all else.

+* Avoid using lazy cartesian table products without JOIN-clauses in between the tables (or subqueries or CTEs).
+Likewise avoid using WHERE-clauses to perform cartesian filters and use JOIN-clauses instead.
+Conversely, Athena does not mind non-cartesian filters within JOIN-clauses and is even recommended where partition-columns are involved because it reduces the quantity of data scanned before any subsequent joins are executed.

+* Always consider using CTEs in place of subqueries to help debugging and readability. ***Amazon Athena*** permits VALUES table constructors in CTEs allowing replacement of very lengthy WHERE-CASE filters with the more efficient JOIN-CTE filters.

-### 6. Customize your query
+### 6. Customizing a template query
-While using the `Fig. 5` template:
+When, for example, using the **`Fig. 5`** template:

-* You will need to replace  `<parent table>` and  `<child table>` placeholders with actual names listed under “Views” on the left-hand side of the interface.
+**`🖱`** You will need to replace  `<parent table>` and  `<child table>` placeholders with actual names listed under “**▼ Views**” on the left-hand side of the interface.
 The Athena editor allows you to insert names directly into the text by simply clicking on the three dots **⋮**  to the right of the name, over on the left-hand side, then selecting “insert into editor”.

 **`Fig. 6a`** ![Fig. 6a](../images/prototype-simple-transforms-six-a.png)

-* You will need to replace the  `<parent key>` and  `<child key>` placeholders with corresponding key column names from `[my example]`
+**`🖱`** You will need to replace the  `<parent key>` and  `<child key>` placeholders with corresponding key column names from `[my example]`

 **`Fig. 6b`** ![Fig. 6b](../images/prototype-simple-transforms-six-b.png)

-* Similarly include all the columns you need.
-So in the example, replace `<col1>`, `<col2>`, etc., with actual column names.
-Expanding the view name, over on the left side, will show the full list of columns you can use.
+**`🖱`** Include all the columns you need.
+So replace `<col1>`, `<col2>`, etc. as per the example, with actual column names.

 #### General considerations

-* If your column outputs involve expressions or functions you can consult the Athena function reference ►[**here**](https://docs.aws.amazon.com/athena/latest/ug/functions.html).
+👉 If your column expressions require functions, you can check the ***Amazon Athena* documentation ►[here](https://docs.aws.amazon.com/athena/latest/ug/functions.html)**.

-* Check that you have fully-qualified table names with table names prefixed by the correct database names, eg. “`[my service raw zone]`”.“\[table name\]”.
-The original database name, where used, will be different from the database name used by the Data Platform, so you will need to swap them to be compatible.
-You can find the Database name you should use instead, on the left of the Athena interface.

-   Later on when you want to put your transform into production it will be essential to prefix every table with the database name.
-So it is better to add these to every table now, then run it test it, so that you will not be forced to resolve this later on.
+**`🖱`** Edit your table names to ensure they are fully qualified, as follows:

+- Table names should be prefixed by their correct database names, eg. `[my service zone].<table name>`.

+- ***Amazon Athena***, by default, renders editor-inserted names encapsulated in `"` double-quotes, eg. `“[my service zone]”.“<table name>”`.
+You don't need to do this!
+But FYI, the quotes are a safeguard in case of column names containing spaces, even though we never allow that.

+- The original `[my service database]` database name will not be used by **DAP⇨flow**, so you will need to swap it out with `[my service raw zone]`.

-   The use of fully-qualified table names means you can use tables from other databases in the Data Platform.
-For example, you might want to join a table from a refined-zone database with a table (or actually view) from the raw-zone.
+- The use of fully-qualified table names means you can use tables from databases elsewhere in the Data Platform.
+For example, you might want to join your table from your raw-zone database with a table or view from a refined-zone elsewhere.

-* You must avoid using the following column names in your transform query output because they are reserved by the DAP Airflow implementation when writing your query results back to the S3 data lake partition folders:
+- You must avoid using the following column names in your transform query output because they are reserved by the **DAP⇨flow** implementation when writing your transform output to the S3 data lake partition folders:
-   * import\_date
+    * `import_date`
-   * import\_year
+    * `import_year`
-   * import\_month
+    * `import_month`
-   * import\_day
+    * `import_day`

-   The `Fig. 5` template example showed the column import\_date renamed as original\_import\_date to avoid that problem.
+    The **`Fig. 5`** template example shows the column `import_date` renamed as `original_import_date` to avoid that ever being a problem.

-   It isn't necessary to output this column in your query but it is good practice to add original\_import\_date to inform the users of your transform products about which generation the data came from.
+    It isn't necessary to output this column in your query but it is good practice to add `original_import_date` to inform users of your transform products about which generation the data came from.

-	However, because the DAP Airflow deployment adds its own transform generation date to the output when Airflow ingestions trigger transforms immediately afterward, it follows that the ingestion and transform dates will be the same date.
-For that reason alone, you might not want to use original\_import\_date in your transform in production.
-But if the pipeline trigger logic might cause these dates to diverge, then you should consider leaving it in.
+    Because **DAP⇨flow**'s Airflow ingestion can trigger transforms immediately afterward, it natually follows that, the transform output dates will be equal to the import dates of the raw-zone views feeding those transforms.
+For that reason, you might not want to use `original_import_date` in your transform in production.
+But if the pipeline trigger logic might cause these dates to diverge in some future use case, then you should consider leaving it in.

 * It is recommended to order the output by `<parent key>` then `<child key>`.

 * Adding a `limit` clause at the end of your query when testing SQL queries in the Athena console normally prevents long-running queries when testing.
 You will routinely remove the `limit` clause later when your transform goes into production.